 What is e-invoicing to government agencies?

-It refers to the process where supplier invoices are submitted electronically via a government-approved submission channel (for example an Invoice Registration Portal (IRP)), validated, and issued an Invoice Reference Number (IRN) before being delivered to the buyer or tax authority.
+E-invoicing to government agencies is the process of submitting supplier invoices electronically through a government-approved platform such as an Invoice Registration Portal (IRP).
+The invoice is validated, assigned an Invoice Reference Number (IRN), and then delivered to the buyer or tax authority.

 Why do governments mandate e-invoicing?

-How do I know if my invoices need to go through an IRP?
+How do I know if my invoices must go through an IRP?

 What is an IRN and why is it important?

-Common rejection reasons include invalid tax IDs, missing required fields, duplicate invoice numbers, mismatched amounts, and schema errors.
-Prevent them by verifying your master data, aligning data format, and conducting sandbox tests in advance.
+Common rejection reasons include incorrect tax IDs, missing mandatory fields, duplicate invoice numbers, mismatched totals, and schema formatting errors.
+Businesses can reduce rejections by validating master data, aligning invoice formats, and testing integrations in sandbox environments.

 Will e-invoicing speed up payments?